jrdegbe/thamesthrive-api/docs/qa/how_to_personalize_messages.md

 # How to personalize messages?

-Tracardi offers a Template Plugin that simplifies the process of creating templates and referencing data within them.
+ThamesThrive offers a Template Plugin that simplifies the process of creating templates and referencing data within them.
 The plugin allows you to generate dynamic text content that can be utilized in various plugins, such as SMS77, SMTP email, Mailchimp messages, and more.

-To leverage the Template Plugin in Tracardi, follow these steps:
+To leverage the Template Plugin in ThamesThrive, follow these steps:

 * __Create a Template__: Start by creating a template using the Template Plugin.
 This plugin provides an interface where you can design your template and use placeholders for the dynamic data.